 In our focus area of improving the use of research evidence, we support research to identify, build, and test strategies to ensure that research evidence is used in ways that benefit youth.
 We are particularly interested in research on improving the use of research evidence by state and local decision makers, mid-level managers, and intermediaries.

-The online application is now open.
-The next deadline for Letters of Inquiry is August 1, 2019 at 3:00 PM EST.
+The online application is now closed.
+The next deadline for Letters of Inquiry is T.B.D.

 Vivian Tseng outlines the Foundation’s call for proposals on research to illuminate strategies for improving research use in ways that can improve outcomes for young people.